-Understanding The Basics of Dropshipping: What You Need to Know
+Understanding the Basics of Dropshipping: What You Need to Know

 Dropshipping is flipping the traditional retail model on its head by allowing sellers to operate without holding inventory.
 Here, you advertise products, but the magic happens when a customer places an order; products are shipped directly from your supplier to their doorstep.
 It’s a low-cost entry into e-commerce, especially for small business enthusiasts wanting to avoid the commitments of bulk inventory.